CFA Level III Essay Strategy for 2026

 Justify

 Give a reason that ties to the vignette facts.
-The grader is looking for a cause-effect link between something in the vignette and your answer.
+The grader wants a cause-effect link between something in the vignette and your answer.

 Example: "Recommend portfolio B and justify your choice using two factors from the vignette."

-The grader has a rubric listing 4 to 6 acceptable justifications.
-You need to hit two of them with specific vignette references.
+The grader holds a rubric with 4 to 6 acceptable justifications.
+Hit two of them with specific vignette references.

 Explain

 Describe the mechanism.
 Why does it work this way?
-What's the cause-effect chain?
+What is the cause-effect chain?

 Example: "Explain why a longer investment horizon increases the optimal allocation to equities."